Dynamical effects of electromagnetic flux on Chialvo neuron map: nodal and network behaviors: Features of Chialvo neuron

 \subsection{Non-invertibility}

-Non-invertibility of a discrete map is an important feature in the sense that non-invertibility makes stretching and folding action in discrete maps.
-This can be even seen in logistic map which is a well known one-dimensional non-invertible map.
-Depending on the dimensionality of the system, there are critical lines, curves, surfaces which separate distinct number of preimages in the phase space.
-If the map is one dimensional, we obtain a critical line which separates intervals with distinct number of preimages.
+Non-invertibility of a discrete map is an \blu{essential} feature \blu{because} non-invertibility makes stretching and folding action in discrete maps.
+This can \blu{even be} seen in \blu{the} logistic map, a well-known one-dimensional non-invertible map. \blu{ Depending on the system's dimensionality, critical lines, curves, and surfaces separate different numbers of preimages in the phase space.} If the map is one-dimensional, we obtain a critical line \blu{that} separates intervals with a \blu{different} number of preimages.
 When the map is two-dimensional, critical curves separate regions into distinct preimages.
-In the case of three dimensional maps, instead we get surfaces in the three dimensional phase space separating regions with distinct preimages.
+In the case of three-dimensional maps, instead, we get surfaces in the three dimensional phase space separating regions with distinct preimages.
+Much on the classifications of non-invertible maps, its dynamical implications can be found in \cite{Mi96,CM96}. \blu{However, many clear visualizations of the critical surfaces remain an area to explore in the future for higher-dimensional maps.}

 In line with the notations from Mira's book in \cite{CM96}, there are various classifications of smooth non-invertible maps.
 We follow the same classification here.

 We show that the Chialvo map in \eqref{eq:ChialvoMap} and improved Chialvo map in \eqref{eq:ChialvoMag} are non-invertible.
 Let us analyse the non-invertibility of the two-dimensional Chialvo map.
 The Jacobian matrix of the Chialvo map \eqref{eq:ChialvoMap} is given by